MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/index_1.md

     title: 'Index 1'
 ---

-## Growing your AI skills - Microsoft 365 Copilot
+## Microsoft 365 Copilot Immersion Experience

 In this interactive experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, drafting emails, and more.